briannablacet/marketing-content-lab/readme.md

 #### Content Selection
 - **ContentStrategyStep**:
   - Selects content types to create
+  - Displays content types as clickable cards
+  - Shows description and example content for each type
+  - Provides visual feedback for selected items
   - Stores selections in ContentContext
   - Shows CTA when content types selected
   - Routes to CreationHub